apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Republicans drop Jim Jordan's US House speaker bid after third failed vote**
+**Chutkan temporarily freezes Trump gag order in 2020 election subversion case**

-You can read more about it [here](https://www.reuters.com/world/us/jim-jordan-make-third-try-top-job-paralyzed-us-house-2023-10-20/).
+You can read more about it [here](https://www.cnn.com/2023/10/20/politics/trump-gag-order-tanya-chutkan-election-subversion-case/index.html).

 ## Requirements
 - Python 3.8